V1EngineeringInc/V1EngineeringInc-Docs/docs/mkdocs_info.md

 * `mkdocs build` - Build the documentation site.
 * `mkdocs gh-deploy` - Deploy the docs to github pages.
 * `mkdocs help` - Print this help message.

+## Installing dependencies

+Since this no longer only requires mkdocs as a dependency, there is a requirements.txt.

+To make sure you have the requirements, and you're trying to build the docs on your computer, you can do this:

+    pip install -r requirements.txt

+I recommend doing this in a virtualenv environment, which will let you easily remove the things you've installed if you've made a mistake.

 ## Project layout